 7. Guachafita: Is the moment when you have created a mess during a party.
 This is used by old people referring to the disorder of young people.
 If you are living inside an apartment complex and you decided to give a party, the most probably thing is that the old people call to the Complex Administrator to leave a complaint about the Guachafita you are doing!

 8. Achicopalado: This word refers to a sad mood.
 When you don’t feel happy at all and seem to be depressed, you are Achicopalado and we can tell!
 Shiners and pale.

-9. Paila: This is a flat kitchen utensil for making Arepas (traditional Colombian food, flatbread made of ground maize dough) but we say this every time when something goes wrong or someone is screwed.
+9. Paila: This is a flat kitchen utensil for making Arepas (traditional Colombian food, a flatbread made of ground corn dough) but we say this every time when something goes wrong or someone is screwed.
 We point our neck with one hand and say “Paila!”, as you are dead.

 10. Líchigo: I love this word, sounds very strange and it has different meanings.
 In Antioquia and Caldas region it is a little purse for keeping money, a pocket knife or a handkerchief.
 But in Bogotá we say this for a very stingy person, the one that doesn’t leave a penny on the table.
 We scratch our elbow like we were going to find something (money) on it!